Katie Beckett from Regulatory Delivery joined us at Policy Lunchbox to shed some light on Access and Benefit Sharing of genetic resources.

 - Smith et al. have published a freely-accessible article on the implications of the Nagoya Protocol for microbiology.

 Policy Lunchbox is a joint initiative between the Biochemical Society, the British Ecological Society, the Microbiology Society, the Royal Society of Biology, the Society for Applied Microbiology, and the Society of Experimental Biology.
-You can sign up to the mailing list and receive invitations to events straight to your inbox.
+See the Policy Lunchbox organiser eventbrite page to keep up-to-date on new meetings.